You need two things out of the content that lives on your website.

 ***An SEO specialist can help you gain a specific understanding about how much content you might need.

-Each website, depending on it’s current authority in a space or how directly content is related to a business, will have very unique, individualized needs in order to rank.
+Each website, depending on its current authority in a space or how directly content is related to a business, will have very unique, individualized needs in order to rank.

 Provides content topic ideas → By observing your competitors’ pillars and clusters, you’ll often surface ideas that you might have missed in your own interviews/brainstorming sessions that your audience will appreciate.